menu

 Occupations and Workforce

-Glendale is a decidedly white-collar city, with fully 97.33% of the workforce employed in white-collar jobs, well above the national average.
+Glendale is a decidedly white-collar city, with fully 97.70% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Glendale is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Glendale who work in sales jobs (17.12%), management occupations (16.39%), and business and financial occupations (14.63%).
+There are especially a lot of people living in Glendale who work in management occupations (17.67%), sales jobs (17.01%), and healthcare (13.29%).

 Also of interest is that Glendale has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 19.82% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Glendale telecommute to their jobs.
+Overall, about 25.15% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Glendale is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Glendale is a great place for families with children to consider.
+First of all, many other families with children live here, making Glendale a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Glendale has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Glendale’s overall crime rate is lower than average for the country.

-Glendale is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Glendale does not have a public transit system used by locals to get to and from work.

 Demographics